Start your career in Health Care

 Our Health Care Assistant program prepares an individual to assist in providing health care as a member of the health care team under the direction of a health care professional.
 The Health Care Assistant is also known as a Nurse Aide (NA) or personal care assistant.

 The Health Care Assistant program is a one semester program.
-MDCC has three area programs: MDCC Main campus in Moorhead, MS, Greenville Higher Education Center in Greenville, MS, and Golden Age Nursing Home in Greenwood, MS. The Greenville program is a daytime program.
-Golden Age and the program on the main campus are hybrid night programs.
-All programs are taught each fall and spring semester.
-The main campus program also offers a 11 week summer program option.
-Clinical experiences are provided at area health care agencies.
+MDCC has three area programs: MDCC Main campus in Moorhead, MS, Greenville Higher Education Center in Greenville, MS, and Golden Age Nursing Home in Greenwood, MS. All programs are hybrid night programs (Days and Times will be included in the HCA Application).
+Programs are taught each fall and spring semester.
+The main campus offers a summer program option.
+Clinical experiences are provided at area Long-Term care agencies.

 A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum.
 Upon successful completion of the curriculum, students are eligible to sit for the National Nurse Aide Assessment Program Examination.
 Students who complete the program may qualify for employment as Homemakers, Nurse Assistants, Long-Term Care Aides or Home Health Aides in the Mississippi health care industry.